KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/07/04

+- Fixes an issue where the action order might display abnormally after Trailblazer (Remembrance: Ice) uses their Ultimate in certain circumstances.

 ■2025/07/03

 - Fixes an issue where the game's progress might be abnormal when using a character's Ultimate as prompted by story-based combat sections under certain conditions.